-The very first step is to make sure you know what the qualifications are for getting your brokers license to know if you already qualify or if you need to start working towards some of these goals to be eligible for a brokers license.
+The very first step is to make sure you know what the qualifications are for getting your PA real estate broker license to know if you already qualify or if you need to start working towards some of these goals to be eligible for a PA real estate broker license.

 In order to be a real estate broker in Pennsylvania, you must: Be at least 21 years old Be a high school graduate or equivalent Have a minimum of three years real estate experience, with a total of 200 points under a system established by the Commonwealth which assigns points for certain real estate transactions (for example, each closed transaction is worth 5 points, while active listings and residential leases are worth 1 point each) Complete 240 hours of instruction in courses approved by the Commonwealth.
 Courses must be completed within 10 years prior to taking the exam unless part of a bachelor's degree or J.D. degree Complete a background check and present any disciplinary actions taken against any of your professional licenses Pass the broker exam * Pay the $40 application fee